-- 4. Fill in all the field properties required to create a new session: - Laterality Specify whether the planned procedure is to insert devices on left, right, or both sides of the brain. - Target Specify a name for the anatomical location that will be targeted during the procedure. - Total Device Length For the device to be inserted into the brain during the procedure, enter its total rigid length.
-This value is used to check whether the device will physically fit within the bore of the scanner.
-This check is not performed during preoperative planning due to expected differences in patient positioning. - Insertable Device Length For the device to be inserted into the brain during the procedure, enter the length that can be inserted through the targeting cannula.
+- 7. Fill in all the field properties required to create a new session: - Laterality Specify whether the planned procedure is to insert devices on left, right, or both sides of the brain.

+- Target Specify a name for the anatomical location that will be targeted during the procedure. - Total Device Length For the device to be inserted into the brain during the procedure, enter its total rigid length.
+During MRI-guided procedures, this value is used to check whether the device will physically fit within the bore of the MR scanner. - Insertable Device Length For the device to be inserted into the brain during the procedure, enter the length that can be inserted through the targeting cannula.
 If a portion of the total device length is not insertable, do not include that portion in this length value.
-This value is used to check that the device is long enough to reach a specified target. - Base From the list provided, select the base that will be used to mount the SMARTFrame(s) to the patient during the procedure.

-The correct choice of mounting base affects calculations which check whether the device will clear the scanner bore and whether the device will reach the target.
+This value is used to check that the device is long enough to reach a specified target. - Base From the list provided, select the base that will be used to mount the SMARTFrame(s) to the patient during the procedure. - Caution: The correct choice of mounting base affects calculations which check whether the device will clear the MR scanner bore (MRguided procedures only) and whether the device will reach the target.
 This choice is also important to ensure a viable trajectory.
-Always verify that the hardware reference number and image shown match the hardware you will be using during the procedure.

-- 5. Select Start to begin a new session with the field properties listed. - 6.
-If you do not wish to start a new session, but instead would like to load an existing session, modify system configuration settings, or shut down the application, click the ◀ button to navigate back to the first page of the Splash Screen.
+Always verify that the hardware image shown matches the hardware you will be using during the procedure. - 8.
+Select START SESSION to begin a new session with the selected workflow and field properties listed. - 9.
+If you do not wish to start a new session, but instead would like to load an existing session, modify system configuration settings, or shut down the application, click the I button twice to navigate back to the first page of the Splash Screen.